 Although he prefers work that challenges his mind, he saw physical labor as an opportunity to accomplish two things simultaneously; one being physical and the other being mental.
 He saw these physical jobs as getting paid for thinking.
 This is what eventually inspired him to become an author.
 While at work, he would think about what to write – and once he got home, he would write down his ideas.
 This worked for a while until he had to make a choice between his job or his passion.
 Even though he had worked hard to get the job in the first place, he gave it up in favor of pursuing his love for writing and painting.

 Wehbe published his first book “GOD The Creator: Philosophies, theories and practices to help us discover GOD”, a philosophy book, in mid 2014.
 The book was met with a lot of skepticism and resistance due to its bold statements.
 This experience made him plan for a second edition in the future where he will be including illustrations and use a much simpler language.

-Wehbe has since then been working on multiple novels and book series, and hopes to release his debut novel sometime in 2020.
-He has published a couple of experimental short stories during this time.
+Wehbe has since then been working on multiple novels and book series and has published a couple of experimental short stories at smashwords.com.
+He hopes to release his debut novel sometime in 2020.

 You can contact him directly by email at: email@example.com